 The GLORIOUS Model O PRO has good build quality, though it doesn't feel as sturdy as the GLORIOUS Model O Wireless.
 It doesn't feel flimsy, but there's some creaking and flexibility if you apply pressure to the plastic body.
 The plastic also feels relatively thin, and the left- and right-click buttons rattle when you shake the mouse.
 However, this isn't noticeable during regular use.

 The GLORIOUS Model O PRO has a solid plastic body with a slightly textured finish that's comfortable and lends added grip.
 This mouse shares the same dimensions as the GLORIOUS Model O Wireless.
 The shape is symmetrical, but the side buttons are only on the left side, so it's best suited for right-handed use.
+If you're looking for a slightly smaller mouse, check out the GLORIOUS Series One PRO.

 The GLORIOUS Model O PRO has an advertised battery life of up to 80 hours, which is longer than the advertised battery life of the GLORIOUS Model O Wireless at 71 hours.